liobaenk/citation-diversity-tracking/README.md

 ### Q&A

 + (1) *Why should I track or even report my citation diversity in my manuscript/paper?* <br />Reporting citation diversity helps highlight and reduce bias in who gets cited, making research more fair and inclusive (Dworkin et al., 2020; Fulvio et al., 2021; Hefter et al., 2025).
 It’s a simple step that aligns with recent statements by publishing houses and journals in support of equity in science (*Springer Nature*: Hoving, 2024; Nature Reviews Bioengineering, 2023 | *Cell Press*: Sweet, 2021, 2022; *J Cogn Neurosci*: Fulvio, 2025; Fulvio et al., 2021).<br />
 Overall, by doing so, you highlight underrepresented voices in the research you cite.
 You also support visibility and recognition for colleagues whose names may signal minority backgrounds in your local context.
-More importantly, it gives *you*, especially if you're early in your career, a way to <ins>actively</ins> promote diversity, equity and inclusion in science.
+More importantly, it gives you, especially if you're early in your career, a way to <ins>actively</ins> promote diversity, equity and inclusion ❣️ in science.

 + (2) *Why is this folder called citation-diversity, if you only process gender diversity?* <br />The folder is called citation-diversity because gender is intended to be just the starting point — the broader aim is to eventually include other dimensions like ethnicity (as in Bertolero et al., 2020, for U.S.A.-based ethnic categories) or even age approximations (see more information in [3]).